Hypatchia/Hypatchia/README.md

 </p>
 Here's a bit more about what I do:

-- 🌟 I specialize in developing cutting-edge machine learning models and deep learning architectures.
+- I specialize in developing cutting-edge machine learning models and deep learning architectures.
-- 💻 I enjoy building powerful web applications using Django to bring my data-driven solutions to life.
+- I enjoy building powerful web applications using Django to bring my data-driven solutions to life.
-- 📸 I have a strong interest and experience in image processing and computer vision.
+- I have a strong interest and experience in image processing and computer vision.
-- 🎨 I've ventured into the creative world of GANs (Generative Adversarial Networks) and autoencoders to create exciting applications.

-## Tech Stack
+## 💻 Building:

 Here are some of the technologies and tools I frequently work with: